SoftPerfect Network Scanner

 • Display inactive devices adds non-responding hosts to the results.

-• Show last scan time shows the time when the host was last scanned.
+• Show last scan and last seen time displays the time when the host was last scanned and when it was last seen online.

 • Show successful ping method displays the ping method that resulted in receiving a response.